All Episodes

 At this stage, even an extraordinary effort might fall short.

-But history will not look kindly on Republican leaders who fail to do everything in their power to prevent a bullying demagogue from becoming their standard bearer.
+But history will not look kindly on Republican leaders who fail to do everything in their power to prevent a bullying demagogue from becoming their standard-bearer.

-Now again, why do they care?
+Now, again, why do they care?

-They're not democrat, they're not Republicans.
+They're not Republicans.

 The Washington Post editorial board is not going to vote for a Republican, no matter who it is.